modmore/docs/en/Commerce/0.x/Statuses.md

 title: Statuses in Commerce
-description: Learn about the statuses in Commerce, and how you can set up a workflow to meet your business requirements.
+summary: Learn about the statuses in Commerce, and how you can set up a workflow to meet your business requirements.
 -----

 Commerce contains a very flexible system to allow custom status workflows.
 These are primarily meant to make the system match your business requirements for the fulfillment stage.